Last updated on June 9th, 2021 at 04:19 pm

 My recommendation is to spend a little bit of time learning about the subject, and track numbers in your office so you can plan intelligently.

 We’ve made this easy for you at the MGE New Patient Workshop.
-We deliver the workshop in 9 locations across the US and it provides proven strategies for internal and external marketing to attract high-quality fee-for-service patients, schedule them and retain them long-term.
+We deliver the workshop in 9 locations across the US and it provides proven strategies for internal and external marketing to attract high-quality fee-for-service patients, scheduling and retaining them long-term.
 And the workshop comes with a money-back guarantee.
 So visit www.newpatients.net and fill out the form or call us today at (800) 640-1140 to reserve your seat.
 Say you read about it on the MGE blog and we’ll give you a discount.